j927chen/Name-2-Face/README.md

 Note that the SQLite database file is embeddded within the jar file and the school.db file in the repository is for demonstration purposes.

 Notable features of Name-2-Face include:

 - Create students, upload a portrait picture, and enter personal information.
 - Create classes and enroll students in them.
 - Search through the classes by student name (both first, last, or both), id, or face to find that student you don't remember.
 - Filter groups of students by classes (and get them in alphabetical order).
-- Update student information and photos.
+- Update and delete student information and photos.
+- See enrollment statistics of the classes.

+# Images